2wnh93/features-driving-ames-house-prices/README.md

 **Area**

-For bigger houses, during sales pitch to potential home buyers, real estate agents should emphasise the large area.
+For bigger houses, during sales pitch to potential home buyers, real estate agents of Bock Real Estate Group should emphasise the large area.
 For instance, the living area, garage area, basement area.

 When speaking to home owners who intend to sell their house, make this known and if their house is objectively small, possibly consider interior architecture that could increase the size of available space.
 For instance, foldable bed, wall beds or hidden beds, or a couch that could transition to a bed and storage saving spaces.
 Alternatively, consider other aesthetics to create the illusion of a bigger house.
 For instance, adding mirrors.
 These features and changes would be more likely to boost the value of their house.